North Sails RESOURCES

 ULTIMATE SPEED (8-15 mph)

-The Z design mainsails are very versatile in these conditions.
-As you know once you get over 10mph. the MC can be overpowering (difficult to hold down upwind) for some sailors.
+The MC can be overpowering (difficult to hold down upwind) for some sailors.
 By following the set up described below you will begin to see major speed improvements in your MC sailing.
 Practice these things so that you are smooth and prepared for the change in velocity.

-Please be sure that the head of your boards are flush with your deck or 1” up as the wind increases.
-Putting them higher is not needed.
+Be sure that the head of your boards is flush with your deck or 1” up as the wind increases.
+Pulling the boards up helps reduce weather helm.
+Some sailors have success pulling them up as much as 2 inches when it’s really windy.

 Again, the benchmark is your leeward rail.
 Never allow this to get wet while sailing upwind.
 As the wind begins to build, you must hike harder, use your sail controls to flatten the main and then feather the boat lightly into the wind with your steering technique.